-- Block A & B: Technology; Entrepreneurship; International Creative Business; Data storytelling; Cross Media Fundamentals; Human-Centred Design
+- Block A & B: Technology; Entrepreneurship; International Creative Business; Data storytelling; Cross Media Fundamentals; The Future of Work

-- Block C & D: Global Work; Intercultural Communication; Electives (see below)
+- Block C & D: Human Cantered Design; Transcultural Creative Strategy; Electives (see below)

-In year 2 you can choose four out of the following courses: Exploring Cultural Differences, Participatory Cultures, Branding Fundamentals, Managing Creatives, Interactive Experiences, Framing the Media, Advanced Marketing and Influencing Your Audiences.
+In year 2 you can choose four out of the following courses: Exploring Cultural Differences, Participatory Cultures, Branding Fundamentals, Managing Creatives, Interactive Experiences, Framing the Media, Content Marketing and Influencing Your Audiences.

-In your third year, you must spend at least six months in a non-native language environment.
+In your third year, you must spend at least 20 weeks in a non-native language environment.
 You have the option to study abroad for a semester, or take an international work placement.

 One semester is devoted to your minor.
 You may study at one of our 70+ foreign partner universities or any Dutch university, or choose to stay in Utrecht.

 Whatever you choose to do, this year, you experience new cultures and truly learn what it's like to work in international creative business.